 2. Real Racing 3 – Push the Pedal Against Friends On Facebook

 Real Racing can be played on wifi or bluetooth, but also requires you to log in through Facebook to complete.
 You can race against your friends in real-time or even race your best time and leave it to your friends to beat that time later on.
-This is another free game for you and your friends to enjoy on Android or IOS, as reported by Taste3.
+This is another free game for you and your friends to enjoy on Android or IOS.
 Continue reading

 Every organization in existence today owns multiple gadgets, smartphones, laptops and desktop PCs, and it has become essential to develop a network between all such devices to allow for seamless data sharing.